eoberortner/marketing-agent/README.md

 Use APIs where available for better reliability and compliance.

 ## 🧩 TODO
- Add support for more data sources
+ * Add support for more data sources

- Integrate a vector database for semantic search
+ * Integrate a triplet store for semantic search

- Build a web dashboard or Streamlit UI
+ * Build a web dashboard or Streamlit UI

- Implement daily email digests or Slack alerts
+ * Implement daily email digests or Slack alerts

 ## 👥 Contributions
 Open to feedback and collaboration!
 Please file an issue or submit a pull request with ideas or improvements.